npadley/SublimeBeyondCompare/README.md

 Package Installation
 ====================
-Soon, you will be able to install using [Package Control](https://packagecontrol.io/installation) by searching for "FileMerge".
+Install using [Package Control](https://packagecontrol.io/installation) by searching for "FileMerge".

 Alternativly, bring up a command line in the Packages/ folder of your Sublime user folder, and execute the following:
 > git clone git://github.com/thtliife/FileMerge.git